Dirac quantum criticality in twisted double bilayer transition metal dichalcogenides: Conclusions

-\paragraph*{Note added.} During the preparation of this manuscript, we became aware of a simultaneous study that employs a Hubbard-type model on the emergent honeycomb lattice as an effective description of twisted double bilayer WSe$_2$~\cite{hawashin25b}.
+\paragraph*{Note added.} After this manuscript was submitted, a simultaneous study appeared on arXiv, which employs a Hubbard-type model on the emergent honeycomb lattice as an effective description of twisted double bilayer WSe$_2$~\cite{hawashin25b}.